bxparks/AUniter/README.md

 It did not seem worth providing aliases for the ports in the `$HOME/.auniter_config` file because the specific serial port is assigned by the OS and can vary depending on the presence of other USB or serial devices.

+## Integration with Jenkins

+I have successfully integrated `auniter.sh` into a locally hosted [Jenkins](https://jenkins.io) Continuous Integration platform.
+The details are given in the [Continuous Integration with Jenkins](jenkins) page.

 ## Alternatives Considered